andrewcbuensalida/python-sandbox/README.md

   `python3 -m venv <name of environment>`
 This creates my-venv folder.

-To activate virtual environment, (remove .bat if in pycharm) `<name of environment>\Scripts\activate.bat`
+To activate virtual environment, (remove .bat if in pycharm or powershell) `<name of environment>\Scripts\activate.bat`
 If in wsl
   `source <name of environment>/bin/activate`